yuanchaiyc/Ling471/assignments/hints5.md

 2. You will need to keep a counter to print a message every 100th iteration.
 A list index serves as a great counter when you iterate over a list.
 You have an example of how to use the `enumerate()` function for list iteration in the skeleton; it returns **both** the element in the list and its index!

-### Part 1: Sorting dicts for word frequency
+### Part 1: Sorting dicts/dataframes for word frequency

-To get the most frequent words from the dataframe columns:
+To get the most frequent words from the dataframe columns, you have a couple options: sorting python dicts or sorting dataframe objects.
+I don't know which one is simpler; both are fine.
+Sorting a dict will give you more generic knowledge but sorting directly in a dataframe may feel more cool :).

+For python dicts:

 1. Using python documentation and/or StackOverflow (or similar), **learn how to sort a python dict by value in reverse (descending order)**.
 (I could explain it to you, but it is important to learn to figure such things out on your own.)
 For example, given a dict: `{'a':1, 'b':3, g: '2'}`, you should get: `{'b':3, 'g':2, 'a':1}`.
 Feel free to ask on Discussion board if you don't understand the documentation/solution. **Do not implement your own sorting algorithm"; use the built-in python methods.** It may feel intimidating you use code which you don't fully understand at first but it's important to try/learn how.
 Google and ask on the board!

 2. **After** you've successfully sorted a **toy** python dict (as in the above a,b,g example) by value in descending order, use this knowledge to sort the counts obtained from feeding your Assignment 2 counter a column from your dataframe.

+For dataframes:

+1. Using pandas documentation, figure out how to count words in a column and how to sort the counts in descending order.

 ### Part 2: Model comparison (in UWNetID_assignment5.py)